 I am a certified Intentional Creativity® teacher, and enjoy working with people on the transformational aspects of creativity.
-I hold in-person workshops, both groups and one-on one, on a variety of customizable topics.
+I hold in-person and online workshops, for both groups and one-on one clients.

-When I am not painting or teaching, you will find me homeschooling my kids, practicing radical self-care, cooking, baking, watching Grey's Anatomy, or spending time with friends.
+When I am not painting or teaching, you will find me homeschooling my kids, cooking paleo meals, baking sweet treats, watching Grey's Anatomy, or spending time outside with her family.

 Amanda Abreu holds a Master of Education from Northeastern University, and a Bachelor of Arts in Women's Studies and Sociology from Simmons University.
-Amanda is an Intentional Creativity® Teacher, and a graduate of the Color of Woman School.
+She is an Intentional Creativity® Teacher, Guild Member, and a graduate of the Color of Woman School.
 Amanda is also a trained Cosmic Smash Booking Guide, and a Certified Creatively Fit Coach.